 North American participants in this program are typically senior administrators at leading universities in the U.S. and Canada (such as vice presidents for international affairs or heads of international offices), policy makers in federal and state/provincial governments or associations, and other experts in the higher education field.

 Applicants must have U.S./Canadian citizenship or permanent residency, and have special interest in Germany and transatlantic co-operation, and a relevant professional position.
 They should not have recently participated in another information trip to Germany.
 For better protection of the group’s participants and our German hosts we request proof of full COVID 19 vaccination.

 Contact and Information

-Applications – ideally as one pdf-document – must be received by March 2, 2018.
-Please contact Ms. Uta Gaedeke at DAAD’s New York Office at 212-758-3223 x209 or at gaedeke(at)daad.org for further information.
+Applications – ideally as one PDF-document – must be received by Sunday, August 22, 2021.
+Please contact Ms. Uta Gaedeke at DAAD’s New York Office at gaedeke(at)daad.de for further information.